gatsbyjs/gatsby/docs/docs/sourcing-from-graphcms.md

 #### Static query hook

-Static queries also run at build time, but can be used in all components via the `useStaticQuery` hook or `<StaticQuery />` component.
+Static queries also run at build time, but can be used in all components via the `useStaticQuery` component.
 However they do **not** accept GraphQL variables.

 ```jsx
 import React from "react"